TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.4.md

 ---

-but in the seventh year shall be a sabbath of solemn rest for the land, a sabbath unto Jehovah: thou shalt neither sow thy field, nor prune thy vineyard.
+but in the seventh year there shall be a Sabbath of solemn rest for the land, a Sabbath to Yahweh.
+You shall not sow your field or prune your vineyard.